 This one of the bigger responsibilities of being a PCO, and it only happens once every four years.

 PCOs are the de-facto chairs of Washington's Presidential Precinct caucuses.
 (But don't worry, you can even hand off this duty to someone else if public speaking isn't your favorite thing!)

-Historically, less than half of precincts even have a PCO, so your odds of running unopposed and winning are pretty high.
+Historically, well under half of precincts even have a PCO, so your odds of running unopposed and winning are pretty high.
 (And if someone does run against you, you get your name printed on the official voting ballot!
 You're famous!)